Klosmi/WP-dev/WPDevNotes.md

 1. **Link it in the HTML file**
 	Add a `<link>` tag in the `<head>` section of the HTML file to load the CSS.
 2. **Import it directly in our JavaScript file** Importing the CSS file into our JavaScript file is usually the better choice because Webpack can process CSS alongside JavaScript.
-To do this, simply add the following line to your file: `import './style.css'`.
+To do this, simply we can add the following line to our file: `import './style.css'`.

 With this approach, Webpack will handle the CSS, bundling and optimizing it for production.
 It’s a clean and efficient way to manage your styles in a React project.